Brian Ownby: Coaching career

+On 12 January 2026, return to the Richmond Kickers as assistant coach.

+On 15 June, after the club parted ways with outgoing manager Darren Sawatzky, he officially became the interim manager of the Kickers.
+His first game as interim manager came in a 2–0 loss against USL League One expansion club, Fort Wayne FC.
+His team were also crushed in a 5–1 loss against Portland Hearts of Pine.

 International

 Ownby served as alternate for United States U-17 national team thirty-man roster for 2007 FIFA U-17 World Cup.
 He was a member of the U-18 national team that competed in Lisbon, and the U-20 national team at FIFA U-20 World Cup and scored a goal in a group stage match against Cameroon.